 2 and saw two boats standing by the lake; but the fishermen had gone from them and were washing their nets.

 3 Then He got into one of the boats, which was Simon’s, and asked him to put out a little from the land.
 And He sat down and taught the multitudes from the boat.

 4 When He had stopped speaking, He said to Simon, “Launch out into the deep and let down your nets for a catch.”

 5 But Simon answered and said to Him, “Master, we have toiled all night and caught nothing; nevertheless at Your word I will let down the net.”

 6 And when they had done this, they caught a great number of fish, and their net was breaking.

 7 So they signaled to their partners in the other boat to come and help them.
 And they came and filled both the boats, so that they began to sink.

-Beloved, it is indeed foolishness and pride to trust wholly in your skills, expertise, education, qualifications, experiences, talents, gifting, family background, relationship, strength or prowess to fulfil your God-given dream, vision, or purpose in life.
+Beloved, it is indeed foolishness and pride to trust wholly in your skills, expertise, education, qualifications, experiences, talents, gifting, family background, relationship, strength, or prowess to fulfill your God-given dream, vision, or purpose in life.
 You must learn to trust wholly in God’s love and faithfulness.

 Jeremiah 17:7-8 – NKJV